Toaster996/softwareengineering/documentation/UCs/ContactUs/uc_contact_us.md

 ![feature file Create Journal](https://github.com/Toaster996/softwareengineering/blob/master/DigitalJournal/src/test/resources/features/ContactUs.png?raw=true)

 ### 2.1 Basic flow

-The basic flow of this usecase is that the user enters his credentials, the email address is valid and not already in use and the passwords match.
-He will then receive an email with a link he needs to click withing 24h.
-If he does this the account is successfully created.
+The basic flow of this usecase is that the user enters his name, his email and a his issue and then submits his contact request.
+This request then gets added to a queue which will be worked of every minute by the heartbeat service in order to send the mail to our support.

 ![success](success.png)